chaitalimore07/Bigdatasolutions/python.md

 Q1.
 Why do we call Python as a general purpose and high-level programming language?
 --> Python is easy to utilize,powerful,and versatile,making it a great cull for beginners and experts kindred.
     Python readability makes it a great first programming language-it sanctions you to think like a programmer and not waste time with confusing syntax.
-    Python is great for backend web development,data analysis,artificial intelligence,and scientfic computing.
+    Python is great for backend web development,data analysis,artificial intelligence,and scientific computing.

 --------------------------------------------------------------------------------------------------------------------